Kings Park, New York

 Nissequogue River State Park

-• Walking and biking paths
+• Walking, running, and biking paths

 Sunken Meadow State Park

-• Sunken Meadow Beach on the Long Island Sound
+• Long Island Sound beach access

 Kings Park Bluff

-• Fishing
+• Fishing and shoreline relaxation

-Main Street (Downtown Kings Park)
+Main Street & Downtown Kings Park

 Neighborhoods & Community Layout

-Kings Park includes several distinct residential pockets:
+Kings Park includes several recognizable residential and local-use areas, including:

 Schools Serving Kings Park